lallemel/CharmDimuon-Generator/README.md

 Author: Louise Lallement Arnaud
 Contact: lallemen@ualberta.ca or louise.lallement@etu.univ-grenoble-alpes.fr
-Working with: Sourav Sarkar, Juan Pablo Yanez
+Working with: Sourav Sarkar, Juan Pablo Yáñez

 This step consists in getting the previously generated files into the IceCube software IceTray in order to add a weight to each event.